Towards the Habitable Worlds Observatory: Visionary Science and Transformational Technology

 - Emerging Technologies: photonics, quantum sensing

-Accepted presenters will be invited to contribute to the HWO25 conference proceedings, which will serve as the foundation for the first HWO Community Science Book.
+Accepted presenters will be invited to contribute to the HWO25 proceedings, which will serve as the foundation for the first HWO Community Science Book.

 Additional Event Information